TheHero29/ImageEditor/README.md

 3) ROTATE ANTI-CLOCKWISE
 - The rotate clockwise function is used three times to give the same result as rotating anticlockwise.

-4) HORIZONTAL INVERSION : This Java code defines a method invertImageHorizontally to horizontally flip a BufferedImage.
-It iterates through half of the image's width, swapping pixel values from left to right within each row to create a horizontally inverted version of the input image.
+4) HORIZONTAL INVERSION : This Java code defines a method reverseHorizontally to flip a BufferedImage along the horizontal axis.
+It iterates through half of the image's height and swaps pixel values between the top and bottom halves to achieve an image inverted along horizontal axis.
 The result is stored in outputImage, which is returned at the end.

-5) VERTICAL INVERSION : This Java method, invertImageVertically, flips the input image vertically along its horizontal axis.
-It iterates through half of the image's height and swaps pixel values between the top and bottom halves to achieve vertical inversion.
+5) VERTICAL INVERSION : This Java method, reverseVertically, flips the input image along its vertical axis.
+It iterates through half of the image's width, swapping pixel values from left to right within each row to create a inversion along the vertical axis.
 The result is returned as outputImage.

 6) CHANGE BRIGHTNESS : This Java code defines a method changeBrightness to adjust the brightness of a BufferedImage.
 It iterates through each pixel in the image, and based on the option parameter:
 7)